 Who are the instructors at The Immersion?

-With over 4 decades of combined experience teaching outdoor nature skills, The Immersion’s core instructors facilitate all aspects of the course, teaching, coordinating guests and field trips, and serving as mentors to the student body.
-Laura Gunion, Richie Rivera-Booth, Laurie Archbold, and Carmelo Quetell serve as the core course instructors, with Marcus Reynerson as the Program Manager, and additional staff specialists sharing their knowledge in specific topics over the course of the year.
+The Immersion’s core instructors facilitate all aspects of the course, teaching, coordinating guests and field trips, and serving as mentors to the student body.
+Richie Rivera-Booth, Phoebe Reid, and Andy Franjevic serve as the core course instructors, with Marcus Reynerson as the Program Manager, and additional staff specialists sharing their knowledge in specific topics over the course of the year.
 The Immersion also incorporates expert guest instructors that visit the course to offer their unique perspective on special skills and topics.